-"I really don't see us switching away from fall," Tinnes said, noting tighter weather-related planting windows like this spring.
+"I really don't see us switching away from fall," Tinnes says, noting tighter weather-related planting windows like this spring.
 "It's motivation to get it on in the fall."

 But, he understands persistent, heavy rain events, which promote N leaching, has convinced more farmers to sidedress to ensure enough N is available when plants need it.

-"We're definitely seeing more of that," Tinnes continued.
+"We're definitely seeing more of that," Tinnes continues.
 "It's an agronomically sound practice."

 Kalb's commercial corn fertilizer program consists of turkey litter and banding 20 gallons per acre of 32% UAN with the planter, along with other nutrients.
 He also makes at least two in-season sidedress passes with his Hagie sprayer.
 UAN is applied via Y-Drop based on tissue samples.
 Total N rates vary from 150 to 225 units per acre.

-"Spring is better than fall (for N application), but if you can feed the plant two to three times during the season ... it's much more efficient and productive," Kalb said.
+"Spring is better than fall (for N application), but if you can feed the plant two to three times during the season ... it's much more efficient and productive," Kalb says.

 Banding and sidedressing ensure corn has easy access to N when it needs it the most, he asserts.
 The corn yield champ hasn't cut back on nutrients, but he hasn't increased N use to get more bushels.
 His contest acres do have a different N program.

-"We can grow a lot more bushels on less inputs using N efficiently," Kalb said.
+"We can grow a lot more bushels on less inputs using N efficiently," Kalb says.

 Nitrogen use nationwide has gradually increased, but so has N use efficiency.
 A Purdue University study shows improved corn hybrids now use 1 pound of N to produce 65 pounds of grain compared to 42 pounds decades ago.